-Our freelance writing income currently is about $5,000 a month.
-To earn that, we talk about more than paying off our $51,000 in credit card debt, but it was paying off our debt, starting our queer blog, and writing our book that got us earning $5,000 in freelance writing income.
+Our freelance writing income nets us about $5,000 a month.
+To earn that, we talk about more than paying off our $51,000 in credit card debt, but it was paying off our debt, starting our queer blog and writing our book that got us earning $5,000 in freelance writing income.

-Let your passion fuel your freelance writing income
+1. Pick your niche to fuel your freelance writing income

 Freelance writers write about politics or music or economics or fashion or anything else.
 They don’t typically write about public policy and life coaching – too confusing!

-Serve others, and the freelance writing income will come
+2. Serve others, and the freelance writing income follow

-I don’t know who, but someone once said, “A good writer is a bad writer who didn’t stop writing.” – or something like that.
-The point is to earn five-figures in freelance writing income you don’t have to spend years in journalism school.
+I don’t know who, but someone once said, “A good writer is a bad writer who didn’t stop writing.”
+The point is to earn five-figures in the freelance writing income you don’t have to spend years in journalism school.

-There are tools better than Microsoft Word to can help you write better.
-Grammarly is amazing.
+There are tools better than Microsoft Word to help you write better.
+Grammarly’s amazing.
 It spell-checks, grammar-checks, dupe-checks, missed word-checks and more.

 Readable is another site we use.
 Readable verifies the readability of your writing.
 Using algorithms, Readable estimates the grade-level required to read your writing.
-You want your writing to target a 6th or 7th grade-level to have the broadest appeal.
-Freelance writing income comes from appealing to a broad audience and not all of us want War and Peace for every article we read.
+Target a 6th or 7th grade-level for the broadest appeal.
+Freelance writing income comes from appealing to a broad audience and no one can read War and Peace several times a day.

 You’ve heard the term “click-bait?”

-Don’t rely on click bait, but do create titles that get attention.
+Don’t rely on clickbait, but do create titles that grab attention.
 For that, we use Co-Schedule Headline Analyzer.
 Co-Schedule grades your headlines and helps improve them.

 With strategies like this, friends of ours are earning $200,000+ a year freelance writing income.
-Someday, we will, too.
-That includes you!
+You can, too, by clicking this link!

 When you’re ready to share your writing, share small.
 Maybe let your husband read it first.
 Ask him for feedback.
 This step will be tough, but it’s critical.
-Be open to receiving his comments.
-When you’re confident enough, share your writing with other family and friends.
-Ask for their feedback and be as receptive to it just as your man’s (what are we talking about?).
+Be open to receiving his feedback.
+When you’re confident enough, share your writing with family and friends.
+Ask for their feedback and be as receptive to it just as with your man’s.

-When you’ve been writing in your niche for a minute, you’ll have an excellent catalog of work.
+When you’ve been writing in your niche for more than a minute, you’ll have an excellent catalog of work.
 As your writing improves and voice strengthens, you’ll want to improve your earlier blog posts.
-Improving your earlier blog posts and putting it into a logical sequence with supporting information is an efficient way to write an e-book.
+Improving your earlier blog posts and putting it into a logical sequence with supporting information is a fast way to write an e-book.

 You’re nothing today if you’re nothing on social media.
 To make big freelance writing income, your clients want to connect with your audience.
 So, you need a social media presence.
 Which ones should you be on?
 That depends on your target market.
 Where are they?

-We’re on Facebook, Twitter, Pinterest, YouTube, Google+, and Instagram.
+We’re on Facebook, Twitter, Pinterest and Instagram.
 We’re on Facebook because, aside from Grindr and Scruff, most gay men are on Facebook.
 We’re on Twitter to connect with celebrities (Taye Digg, Margaret Cho, and John Cena to name a few), local and national media, and corporations.
 We talk more about this under ‘Network.
 Network.
 Network.’

 We’re on Pinterest because Pinterest is a major search engine.
 Even though Pinterest is currently mostly moms, the rate of men signing up for Pinterest is currently faster than women.
 Plus, Pinterest is investing millions to attract men.
 No doubt four to eight percent of those men are gay.
 If Pinterest wants to put me in front of a gaggle of gay men, who am I to question it?

 We’re on YouTube because this is the best place to house videos.
-We’re on Google+ even though no one else is because promoting our new articles on Google+ appeases the Google gods and ranks us higher in searches.
-Lastly, we’re on Instagram because gay men are visual creatures and Instagram lets us connect with them in a visual way.
+We’re on Instagram because gay men are visual creatures and Instagram lets us connect with them in a visual way.

 Initially, your social media will be the primary driver of traffic to your blog.
 When you come out with a new article, you’ll promote it on social media to announce its arrival like all of Cher’s farewell tours.
-Use tools like HootSuite and Meet Edgar to automate this and make your life as easy as a twink after a few cosmos.
+Use tools like HootSuite and Sprout Social to automate your social media and make your life as easy as a twink after a few cosmos.
 Social media can be a full-time job, and you don’t have all day.

-When you become an online entrepreneur with success, 95 percent of your job will be networking.
-One-hundred percent of your business opportunities will take longer than you expect and 60 percent of your initial business opportunities will fall through.
-Keep the pipeline full.
+When you become an online entrepreneur with success, 95% of your job will be networking.
+One-hundred percent of your business opportunities will take longer than you expect and 60% of your initial business opportunities will go nowhere.